 What not to do

 I’ll begin at the beginning with this message: if you are planning to move your staff to a new business location, there are consulting companies that are specialized in helping you move.
 Sadly, we had no funds to use such a service.
 But it is something I highly recommend.
 During my tenure as facilities manager there were many, many, many instances where – purely because of sheer luck – we somehow avoided pitfalls with enormously high costs.
-The only way to avoid these costs in a planned fashion is to get professional help.
+The only way to avoid these costs in a planned, risk-managed fashion is to get professional help.

 Picking a building